Pliny the Younger

 Despite the loss, Pliny had an illustrious career.
 He held all the important offices—quaestor, tribune of the plebs, praefectus aerarii militarispraefectus aerarii Saturni, and finally was consul.
 Additionally, he was appointed governor of Bithynia and eventually elected as augur, an important priesthood of Rome.

-Pliny was close to and corresponded with a number of political and literary elites such as Tacitus with whom he successfully prosecuted Marius Priscus in 100 for murder and corruption, and Martial, a well-known epigrammatist.
+Pliny was close to and corresponded with a number of political and literary elites such as Tacitus with whom he successfully prosecuted Marius Priscus in 100 for extortion and corruption, and Martial, a well-known epigrammatist.
 He also was Suetonius‘ patron.

 Works

 The tenth book is the anomaly.
 The set is a collected 72 of Pliny’s letters to the emperor Trajan while he was governor of Bithynia, along with 51 of the emperor’s replies.
-Two letters in particular (10.96 & 97) particular have attracted much attention for Pliny’s discussion of the persecution of Christians.
+Two letters in particular (10.96 & 97) have attracted much attention for Pliny’s discussion of the persecution of Christians.

 Leave a Reply